 The old road from Serondella to Savuti traversed the Ngwezumba Valley.
-In 1979 I decided to go that way and see what was there.
+In 1979 I decided to take that abandoned road and see what the Ngwezumba Valley had to offer.
 What a trip that was.
-The road had not been graded for 10 years and was blocked by fallen trees.
+The road had not been graded for ten years and was blocked by fallen trees that had been pushed over by elephants.
 But I had discovered a hidden paradise in Botswana.
-The Ngwezumba Pans and the Ngwezumba Polls had incredible populations and I had it virtually all to myself for a few short years.
-Ngwezumba only works if the previous rainy season had been good and the pans filled up to the point they last right to the end of the dry season.
-If not then the area has very little wildlife.
-I was lucky - when I had it to myself, the rains had been spectacular - so the wildlife was spectacular.
-To this very day Ngwezumba from 1979 to 1984 represents the finest wilderness I have ever experienced.
+The Ngwezumba Pans and the Ngwezumba Pools had incredible populations of wildlife in the 1970s - and I had it virtually all to myself for a few short years.
+Ngwezumba only works if the previous rainy season had been a very good one.
+Then all of the pans in this part of Botswana fill up and last right through to the end of the dry season.
+If the rains had been poor then the area has very little wildlife.
+I was lucky - when I was there in the 1970s I had it all to myself and the rains had been spectacular - so the wildlife was spectacular.
+To this day, Ngwezumba from 1979 to 1984 represents the finest wilderness I have ever experienced.

 1/ : In 1979 the track down the Ngwezumba had degenerated into elephant paths.